mdmsoft/yii2-admin/README.md

-Auth Extension for Yii 2
+RBAC Manager for Yii 2
 ========================